hammadkh0/todo-test/README.md

     ```cmd
     yarn install
     ```
+4. Add `environemnt variable` in .env file in root and add the values:
+    - VITE_BACKEND_URL
-4. Run the project using `npm run dev` command
+5. Run the project using `npm run dev` command